🎯Key Takeaways – LOR for MBA

 2. Assessment of Qualifications: Detailed evaluation of the applicant's skills, achievements, and suitability for the MBA program.

-4. Conclusion: A summary endorsing the applicant's candidacy and providing contact information for follow-up.
+4. Conclusion: A closing statement that strongly recommends the applicant and provides contact details for any follow-up.

 Structure of an MBA Recommendation Letter